upup1904/reddit_ebookdeals/example_aws.md

 client_id= vJdomwyqJ8xb1w
 ```

-The first scrpt writes out to /tmp/dealt.txt
+The first scrpt writes out to /tmp/deal.txt
 and the second script posts that file, using the configurations
-above, to /ebookdeals
+above, to r/ebookdeals

 - - -  -

 The script file, frugal.sh, is just a sample.
-It calls form_it, shows what it's about to
+It calls form_it.py, shows what it's about to
-post, and if you hit <enter> it posts it (using the configs set up below)  But you
+post, and if you hit <enter> it posts it (using the configs set up below)  But you probably want to write your own script.
-could coordinate the two scripts however you want.